 The two main types of electric shaver are “foil” and “rotary”.
 Foil shavers have a rectangular head with oscillating blades, while a rotary head contains two or three spinning discs that cut the hair.

 Foil shavers typically give you a closer shave on the cheeks than a rotary shaver would.
-However, foil shavers aren’t as good as rotary shavers for contouring awkward areas such as the jawline and around the nose.
+However, foil shavers aren’t as good as rotary shavers for contouring awkward areas.

 Beard trimmers are generally cheaper than hair clippers.
 Low-end beard trimmers can usually be bought for around $30, while high-end ones are still often less than $100.